jakebrehm/osrs-economy/README.md

 ## Improvements

+A project is never truly _done_ since someone who cares about their work will always see little things that could have been done differently.
+In my case, I got the output I initially wanted, so I simply wanted to move onto my next project.

-If I had to start this project from scratch or rework it in the future, I would improve the following:
+If I had to start this project from scratch or rework it in the future, I would take the following lessons and potential improvements into account:

 - Simplify the data extraction process.
   - The _WeirdGloop_ API is currently being used to fetch item prices, but the _Wiki_ API could be used for this purpose on top of its existing functionality.
   - This would improve complexity by decreasing the number of APIs being used from 3 to 2.
 - Rework the `src` directory.
-  - Since Airflow was added into the project late in development, the extract and load processes were originally envisioned as a command-line tool; this can be seeing by seeing `main.py`.
+  - Since Airflow was added into the project late in development, the extract and load processes were originally envisioned as a command-line tool; this can be seen in `main.py`.
   - I'm not sure exactly what I would have preferred to do instead, but this part of the architecture feels like it doesn't flow smoothly with Airflow. - Honestly, even if this is a good example of how a project can be over-engineered, it helps me exercise my general software engineering design skills, so I'm not super worried about changing this.
 - Utilize Airflow DAGs more effectively.
   - Initially, Airflow was not going to be used for this project, so its addition was done relatively haphazardly.
   - Currently, only a single DAG is being used to ingest the data, but this process could be split into multiple DAGs to improve the robustness and transparency of the process.
   - This would also allow for extracted data to be stored in Cloud Storage and BigQuery in parallel instead of sequentially.
   - I have no regrets adding it to the project, but since its inclusion was born from feature creep, the execution could definitely be improved.
+- Add an autoincrementing primary key to the prices tables.
+  - I meant to do this in the first place, but then I forgot.
+Then, suddenly, I was in too deep and it turns out I didn't have an urgent need for it anyways.
 - Use tables instead of views for the gold layer.
   - Currently, the gold layer entities created using dbt are views, but these are traditionally tables.
   - The only reason I chose to use views was because I wanted to avoid extraneous storage costs, but after working with the project for a while, it became obvious that storage costs were not a concern anyways.